-The life of Fanny Brice, famed comedienne and entertainer of the early-1900s.
-We see her rise to fame as a Ziegfield girl, subsequent career and her personal life, particularly her relationship with Nick Arnstein.
+The life of Fanny Brice, famed comedienne and entertainer of the early 1900s.
+We see her rise to fame as a Ziegfeld girl, subsequent career, and her personal life, particularly her relationship with Nick Arnstein.

 Cambridge University student Brian Roberts arrives in Berlin in 1931 to complete his German studies.
 Without much money, he plans on making a living teaching English while living in an inexpensive rooming house, where he befriends another of the tenants, American Sally Bowles.
 She is outwardly a flamboyant, perpetually happy person who works as a singer at the decadent Kit Kat Klub, a cabaret styled venue.
 Sally's outward façade is matched by that of the Klub, overseen by the omnipresent Master of Ceremonies.
 Sally draws Brian into her world, and initially wants him to be one of her many lovers, until she learns that he is a homosexual, albeit a celibate one.
 Among their other friends are his students, the poor Fritz Wendel, who wants to be a gigolo to live a comfortable life, and the straight-laced and beautiful Natalia Landauer, a Jewish heiress.
 Fritz initially sees Natalia as his money ticket, but eventually falls for her.
 However Natalia is suspect of his motives and cannot ...Written by

 See more »

 50 of 66 people found this review helpful.